OsiriX-Foundation/deid-form/specification.md

 ## Definitions

 Basic Profile - Basic Attribute Level Confidentiality Profile as defined in DICOM PS3.15 2021a.

 SOP Class - Service Object Pair Class.
 Definition of an action (Operation) that can performed on an Object (IOD).

 SOP Instance - Service Object Pair Instance.
-In practice the atomic unit of storage in DICOM.
+In practice the atomic unit of storage in DICOM that contains one instance of an IOD.

 IOD - Information Object Definition.
-List of attribute elements found in a type DICOM object.
+List of attribute elements found in a specific type of DICOM object.
 Attributes in an MRI for example.

 ## Preamble

 De-identification will be based on on the Basic Attribute Level Confidentiality Profile (Basic Profile) as defined in DICOM PS3.15 2021a - Security and System Management Profiles.
 This document provides details and interpretation of the Basic Profile and associated options.
-This document is meant to be accompanied by the DICOM De-Identification Form (Form) which describes deviations from Basic Profile.
+This document is meant to be accompanied by the DICOM De-Identification Form (Form) which describes deviations from the Basic Profile.

 ## De-Identification